Dancer Hold Breastfeeding – Benefits and How to Do It

 We talked about the dancer hand position, but why and when should a mother use this breastfeeding position?

 Mothers always face issues in holding their babies correctly while breastfeeding; this position can be used to have a great grip over the baby and give proper support to their back while breastfeeding.
-It is very beneficial for mothers whose babies are born before the expected date and/or have down syndrome.
+It is very beneficial for mothers whose babies are born before the expected date and/or who have Down syndrome (2).

 Benefits of Dancer Hand Position